View All Services

 View All Locations

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Social Connections
+Home > Be Healthy > Health Library > Social Connections

 Social connections are the relationships you have with the people around you.
 They may be close, like family, friends, and coworkers, or more distant, like people you know casually.
 They can be as close as next door or so far away that you only connect with them by telephone or through the Internet.